atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

 	c.
 When the post-booking order is in "unpaid" status, the customer can create another order.
 However, if one of the orders completes the payment and moves to "ticketing-in-process" status, the other orders will stop processing the payment.

-5. In case the air ticket order already contains free baggage, it’s subject to airline’s ancillary policy whether additional baggage is allowed to be purchase either at the booking flow or the post-booking flow.
+5. **Existing Baggage Policies:** In case the air ticket order already contains free baggage, it’s subject to airline’s ancillary policy whether additional baggage is allowed to be purchase either at the booking flow or the post-booking flow.

-6. Same “product code” for baggage is mandatory to be added to each segment in connecting flights.
+6. **Consistent Product Codes in Connecting Flights:** Same “product code” for baggage is mandatory to be added to each segment in connecting flights.
 If the "product code" is different for each of the segment (in the same direction)  or not added for all the sectors, the API will respond with an error message.

-7. Rule No.6 doesn't work for round trip flights.
+7. **Round-Trip Baggage Rule:** Rule No.6 doesn't work for round trip flights.
 This means that the customer can purchase baggage only for one of the directions (either outbound or inbound) in round trip.

-8. The details of only the passenger for whom the ancillary needs to be added must be sent in the API RQ.
+8. **API Request Information:** The details of only the passenger for whom the ancillary needs to be added must be sent in the API RQ.
 {% endhint %}

+**For "Order" status, please refer to the the response of the "queryOrderDetails.do" API.**

 ## Request